Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/README.md

 # Framework-for-Wheelchair-OC-Simulations
-Framework for Optioml control simulations of Wheelchairs
+Framework for Optimal control simulations of Wheelchairs

 Framework that uses a four-bar system to represent the wheelchair-user interaction in the sagital plane.
 Coded on MATLAB.